-Under the Demonstration, applicants may apply to convert a single project61, a phase of a multiphase rehabilitation or redevelopment, and/or a PHA-defined portfolio of projects (which could include subsequent phases in a multi-phase effort and completely independent projects).
+Under the Demonstration, applicants may apply to convert a single $project^{78}$, a phase of a multiphase rehabilitation or redevelopment, and/or a PHA-defined portfolio of projects, (which could include subsequent phases in a multi-phase project, or a set of effort and completely independent projects-that incorporate rent flexibilities such as rent bundling or MTW fungibility.).
 The requirements for each type of application are listed below:

-A. General Requirements.
-All applicants must complete the RAD Application, which HUD will make available on the RAD website (www.hud.gov/rad), along with all other required submittals.
-The RAD Application will include certain pre-populated project data and will require the applicant to input summary information regarding the PHA's tentative plans.
+- A. General Requirements.
+All applicants must complete the Microsoft Excel based RAD Application, which HUD will make available on the RAD website (www.hud.gov/rad), along with all other required submittals.
+The RAD Application will include certain pre-populated - 78 In limited cases and with compelling justification, HUD may permit more than one project to be combined as a single transaction in order to facilitate financing as long as the PHA can ameliorate the risk of cross-default and HUD determines that it could maintain individual oversight of each project.